Latin America and the Caribbean: Sports

 The region is rich at sporting activities, especially in association football, which have some of the world's strongest football teams, including Brazil, Argentina, Uruguay, and others.
 Baseball, tennis, cycling, volleyball, rugby union, basketball, hockey, and cricket are also popular.

-The region is known for producing significant martial-arts fighters, notably competing in the Ultimate Fighting Championship.
+The region is known for producing significant mixed martial-arts fighters, notably competing in the Ultimate Fighting Championship, Mexico and Brazil being the ones that stand out in this sport.